Physical measures for nonlinear random walks on interval: Definitions and [t:markov_classification] the main theorem about skew products

 The main result of the paper is the following

 \begin{Thm} For a generic~$F \in \mcS$ there is a finite collection of trapping strips and inverse trapping strips such that \begin{enumerate} \item their union is the whole phase space~$X$; \item the maximal attractors~\eqref{e:Amax} of the trapping strips are CBGs; the repellers (i.e., the maximal attractors for the inverse map) of every inverse trapping strip are also CBGs; \item any trapping strip and any inverse trapping strip has a unique ergodic invariant measure such that its projection to the base is the Markov measure~$\nu$.
 Namely, it is the lift of~$\nu$ onto the attractor (or repeller) considered as the graph of a function defined almost everywhere.
-This measure is SRB.
+This measure is physical.
 Its basin contains a subset of full measure of the strip; \item for any trapping strip, there exists an invariant subset~$\Gamma$ of full measure (w.r.t. the measure from~\ref{t:markov_classification:2}) of its maximal attractor such that~$h\Gamma \subset \Sigma$ is a invariant residual subset of full measure~$\nu$.
 The vertical projection~$h$ conjugates the restrictions $F|_\Gamma$ and $\sigma|_{h\Gamma}$.
-Note that $h\Gamma$ is not closed but is invariant; \item the fiber-wise Lyapunov exponents of the attractor and repeller measures from~\ref{t:markov_classification:2} are non-zero; \item the graphs of the attractors and repellers are mutually comparable in the sense of Def.~\ref{def:compare}.
+Note that $h\Gamma$ is not closed but is invariant; \item the fiber-wise Lyapunov exponents of the attractor and repeller measures from~\ref{t:markov_classification:2} are non-zero; \item the graphs of the attractors and repellers are mutually comparable in the sense of Definition~\ref{def:compare}.
 Moreover, the attractors and the repellers are alternating: $\dots < A_1 < R_1 < A_2 < R_2 < \dots$. \end{enumerate} \end{Thm}

 Here the set of all generic skew products is an open and dense subset of the space of all step skew products.
-In~Sec.~\ref{s:typicalness} we explicitly state the genericity conditions.
+In~Section~\ref{s:typicalness} we explicitly state the genericity conditions.

-We also provide an upper bound for the number of attractors and repellers, see Prop.~\ref{p:att_num}.
+We also provide an upper bound for the number of attractors and repellers, see Proposition~\ref{p:att_num}.

 \begin{Rem} One may consider the following generalization of step skew products.
 Let the fiber maps~$f_{\om}$ depend on finitely many symbols~$(\om_{-k} \ldots \om_{l})$, $k,l \in \bbN$, rather than on a single symbol.
 We call such systems \emph{multistep skew products}.